GeoSense-Freiburg/DepthMap/README.md

 # Activate the conda environment
 conda activate depthmap

-# Run the main script to create the depth maps
+# Run the main script to create the depth maps with the default configurations
-python -m DepthMap.main input_folder=path/to/images output.dir=path/to/output
+python -m DepthMap.main
 ```

 ### Mac-specific issues (Apple Silicon)